LESSON 2: Values and Barriers

 TIME REQUIRED: 45 minutes

 LESSON OBJECTIVE: Through reading and class discussion, students will understand what values are and how they are important in facing barriers.

 - Start the class by asking students what the word values means.
 Guide them to define values as: beliefs that are important to you and that help to guide your life.

 - Display the classroom poster.
-Ask students to discuss with a partner the meaning of the quote, “A life is not important except in the impact it has on other lives.”
+Ask students to discuss with a partner the meaning of the quote, “Life is not a spectator sport.”
 Then ask various groups to share their answers.

 - Divide the class into nine small groups and distribute Reproducible 2: “Values and Barriers” to each group.
 (Teachers can also distribute the Interactive Version of "Values and Barriers" to be used in class discussion or independent study.)
 Assign each group one of the values from the “Values and Barriers” handout.
 Have students discuss their assigned value, drawing on the text and making inferences from it to respond to these questions: